All Episodes

 That's right.

-Yeah, honey pot traps.
+Yeah, honeypot traps.

-There's there's no question about it.
+There's no question about it.

-Because, you know, let's say by the way, we're almost out of time.
+Because, you know, let's say, by the way, we're almost out of time.

-Um the VPN knows that about you.
+The VPN knows that about you.

-Like because you signed up with your credit card, probably, because you didn't use you know privacy crypto to do it, which is silly.
+Like, because you signed up with your credit card, probably, because you didn't use, you know, privacy crypto to do it, which is silly.

-Now you're gonna do whatever they say.
+Now you're going to do whatever they say.

-So that I believe that happens every day.
+So that, I believe that happens every day.

-So, like, number one, don't search for furry porn.
+So like, number one, don't search for furry porn.

-Um, don't be a perv online.
+You know, don't be a perv online.

 Be a private perv.

-No, don't be an online perv.
+Don't be an online perv.

-Uh keep it, you know, keep it in your own weird bedroom, whatever.
+Keep it, you know, keep it in your own weird bedroom, whatever.

-Talk about privacy coins did just add uh Zeno and Freedom Dollar to the payment methods of VP.net.
+Did just add Zano and Freedom Dollar to the payment methods of VP.net.

-So that's great.
+Oh, that's great.

-You are a you want to use anonymous token, those are the two that I personally like also.
+If you want to use anonymous token, those are the two that I personally like also.

-I like Xana recommend.
+I recommend.

 Cool.

-Okay, so VP.net is a website, folks, and uh, yeah, I do encourage you to pay with Xano.
+And yeah, I do encourage you to pay with Xano.

 I agree.

-It's more than a coin, it's a whole infrastructure.
+It's a whole infrastructure.

 I've been watching that project very closely.